aanzhela/monkey-species-classification-FC/README.md

 # monkey-species-classification-FC

-This is the code for classifying monkey species from images using Fully Connected.
+This code used fully connected for classifying monkey species.

 Accuracy: 0.65%